-Their short height and leg formation gives them a tendency toward dysplasia and arthritis, especially at their elbow joints.
+Their short height and leg formation give Basset Hounds a tendency toward dysplasia and arthritis, especially at their elbow joints.

 Getting food that helps not only satisfy their nutritional needs but fortifies their bodies is essential for these dogs.
 They also have genetic predispositions for food sensitivities.
 For this reason, many of the foods on our list have limited-ingredient recipes for dogs with allergies.

 This breed is also prone to bloat, which can cause painful stomach twists and life-threatening symptoms.
 It is more common in breeds like the Basset Hound with deep chests.
 It is important to feed them several small meals to avoid this and not push them into heavy exercise immediately following a meal.
 Avoid foods with citric acid as well.

 If your pup continues to struggle with bloating, try cutting out ingredients such as brewer’s yeast, soybeans, and lentils.
 These have been correlated to the symptoms of bloat in highly sensitive dogs.

 - Related Read: Best Dog Joint and Hip Supplements

 When you are shopping around for new dog food to begin feeding your dog, look for a brand that includes healthy protein sources in the first three ingredients.
 It is better if there is not a grain or carbohydrate listed in the first three because this means it is included in heavy, somewhat unhealthy amounts.

 Don’t only check out the proposed percentage of crude fat in the diet.
 Check the ingredient list to ensure that it comes from good sources.
 An example of this would be a named fat, such as chicken fat or beef fat.
 Ingredients like fish oil also supply fat, as well as omega-3s.